naufraghi/rust-python-ext/README.md

 Compile and distribute Python extensions written in rust as easily as if they were written in C.

+Compile and distribute Python extensions written in rust as easily as if they were written in C.

 Well, maybe easier - it's rust.

 ## Example